-I thought you might need a little boost getting inspired for Christmas this year and nothing boosts one better than cocaine.
+I thought you might need a little boost getting inspired for Christmas this year and nothing boosts better than cocaine.
 But I don't have any cocaine so instead I have a bunch of pictures for you.
 On the downside you won't be quite as speedy today, on the upside you won't have to spend all your Christmas present money on rehab.

 It's easy to get stuck in a decorating rut especially at Christmas when we just get used to putting up the same wreath, the same decorations on the same front door in the same neighbourhood.
 So, take a quick look at these photos to see if it stirs up a little something inside of you that might lead you in a new and exciting direction (but not towards drugs, drugs are bad.)

-Starting with more is MORE.
-Seriously, the swags under the lanterns (which look like genuine gas lanterns by the way) are MASSIVE.
-And that is why they look so great.
+Starting with, more is MORE.
+Seriously, the swags under the lanterns (which look like genuine gas lanterns by the way) are MASSIVE with huge sugar pinecones; and that is why they look so great.

 It doesn't have to be expensive.
 Cheap burlap normally used for covering up trees in the winter can be turned into a thousand different things, and when in doubt?
 Throw a blanket on it.

 photo of my porch by Donna Griffith for Canadian Living magazine